kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Wait for the Journal Icon to pop-up in the top left
   - When the icon shows, Freyyr is dead and we can continue
 - As Juhani, activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS and run forward to trigger the first Mandalorian ambush
-  - [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the ambush via QS/QL and activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load
-  - [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) to the Great Walkway using Slot 6
-    - **Slot 6 now Lower Shadowlands**
-  - The elevator convo should trigger after the load; use it to go to Upper Shadowlands: 1
+  - Cancel the pop-up and open the Options Menu
-- **Hard Save in Slot 2**
+  - **Hard Save in Slot 1** then load Slot 2
+- [Hard Save Hotshot](<../Major Glitches/Hotshot#hard-save-hotshots>) to Upper Shadowlands using Slot 1
+  - This needs to be a [Hard Save Hotshot](<../Major Glitches/Hotshot#hard-save-hotshots>) so that Jolee spawns next to the elevator
-- Move to the right of Gorwooken and speak to him: 1
+- Swap to Jolee and run towards the elevator to have Gorwooken accost you: 1
-  - It's important to stand to the right to avoid triggering Darth Bandon later
 - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load, then [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the CS via [Force Skip](<../Techniques/Force Skips>)
   - Wait until Chuundar starts speaking to skip this CS
 - Talk to Chuundar again: 1,1,2,1,1